hpe-storage/scod/docs/flexvolume_driver/container_provider/index.md

 !!! important
     Using HPE Nimble Storage with Kubernetes 1.13 and newer, please use the [HPE CSI Driver for Kubernetes](https://github.com/hpe-storage/csi-driver).

+Source code and developer documentation is available in the [hpe-storage/flexvolume-driver](https://github.com/hpe-storage/flexvolume-driver) GitHub repo.

 [TOC]

 ## Platform requirements